 People in this phase might have some or all of these symptoms:

 - Major confusion about what’s in the past and what’s happening now

 - Can’t express themselves, remember, or process information

 - Problems with swallowing and control of their bladder and bowels

 - Weight loss, seizures, skin infections, and other illnesses

 - Seeing, hearing, or feeling things that aren’t really there, called hallucinations

 Alzheimer's or Normal Aging?

 Just about everyone has minor memory glitches as they get older.
-If someone forgets a name or why he walked into the kitchen, that doesn't mean he has Alzheimer's.
+If someone forgets a name or why they walked into the kitchen, that doesn't mean they have Alzheimer's.